Loket: Geography

 Loket is located about 6 km east of Sokolov and 8 km southwest of Karlovy Vary.
-It lies mostly in the Slavkov Forest, only the northwestern part of the town extends into the Sokolov Basin.
+It lies mostly in the Slavkov Forest highland, only the northwestern part of the town extends into the Sokolov Basin.
 The highest point is the hill Zelenáč at 707 m above sea level.
 The Ohře River flows through the town.

 History

 In the second half of the 12th century, a royal castle Loket was built on a landmark promontory within the Ohře River bend.
 It used to be called the "Key to the Kingdom of Bohemia".
 Soon after, a small town, first mentioned in 1234, arose below the castle.

-In the early 15th century the royal town was fortified and turned into an important focal point of the Bohemian Crown.
-In the course of the 19th century, the town became famous for its local porcelain factory.
-However, industrial production was located in the surrounding towns.
+Most of the town fortifications were built in the 14th century.
+In the 17th century it was expanded with Baroque bastions.

+In 1815, a porcelain factory was founded in Loket, and the town subsequently became famous for its porcelain production.
+At the end of the 19th century, two more porcelain factories were built.
+Job opportunities brought an influx of residents and development of the city.
+Porcelain production was discontinued in 2006.

 From 1938 to 1945, Loket was occupied by Nazi Germany and administered as part of the Reichsgau Sudetenland.
-In 1945, the German population was expelled according to the Beneš decrees.
-In the late 20th century, the castle underwent a complete reconstruction and was subsequently open to the public.
+In 1945, the German-speaking population was expelled according to the Beneš decrees.